Nexuto/.github/profile/README.md

 # Nexuto 🌐🚪

 Nexuto is a modular application builder designed to create AI-powered applications by leveraging a distributed architecture.
-It combines the concepts of "Nexus" and "戸" (meaning "door" or "connection" in Japanese), symbolizing its role as a gateway between various computational resources.
+It combines the concepts of "Nexus" and "戸" (meaning "door" in Japanese), symbolizing its role as a gateway between various computational resources.

 ## Key Features ✨